Counting Shaun the sheep at Kids Sea CAMP

 Herding Sheep at Kids Sea Camp.
 “Shaun the Sheep”

-Since seeing Dr. Alex Mustard’s famous photograph, I’ve been obsessed with photographing sheep.
-I booked my Kids Sea Camp Philippines trip with Margo and Tom Peyton back in 2020.
-When I learned that “Shaun the Sheep” could easily be found on most dives, I started to get quite excited about shooting this little sea slug.
-The guides at Amunini are incredible and can find most anything you ask for, including the sheep!
+I’ve been obsessed with photographing sheep since seeing Dr. Alex Mustard’s famous photograph.
+I booked my Kids Sea Camp Philippines trip with Margo and Tom Peyton in 2020.
+When I learned that “Shaun the Sheep” could easily be found on most dives, I was excited about shooting this little sea slug.
+The guides at Amunini are incredible, and you can find almost anything you ask for, including the sheep!
 (Shout out to Reggie and Dave.)
-Finding the sheep underwater is not only fun, but it’s quite the challenge to capture a photo of one of the critters you could ever imagine.
+Finding Shaun the sheep underwater is fun, but capturing a photo of one of the critters you could imagine is quite the challenge.

-They are one of the most complicated creatures to capture due to the fact that they live on a single green leaf that grows on the sandy bottom.
+They are one of the most complicated creatures to capture because they live on a single green leaf that grows on the sandy bottom.
 Furthermore, they tend to blend in with their environment, namely, the leaf they’re trying to eat.

 On the first dive, Reggie, my guide from Amuni Ini Divers, was excited because he found me one.
-Reggie was pointing to a leaf with a speck of green blob.
-I’m thinking to myself, is that it?
-That can’t be it?
+Reggie pointed to a leaf with a speck of green blob.
+I thought to myself, “Is that it?
+That can’t be it?”
 But it was!

-After taking several shots, I finally saw the creature when I zoomed in on the viewfinder.
-Tiny, green, and cute.
+After several shots, I finally saw the creature when I zoomed in on the viewfinder.
+It was tiny, green, and cute.
 I kept taking photos, but it was time to move on.
-A few seahorses, pygmy squid, and nudibranchs are all nearby; if I have to give one piece of advice, It is to have patience and more patience!
-You really have to stop and spend your time to get a decent photo of a sheep.
+A few seahorses, pygmy squid, and nudibranchs were nearby; if I have to give one piece of advice, it is to have patience and more patience!
+You must stop and spend your time getting a decent photo of a sheep.

-On my second dive upon finding Shaun, I spent 30 minutes on one leaf!
+Upon finding Shaun, I spent 30 minutes on one leaf on my second dive!
 Kim, my lovely dive buddy and wife, was gone when I looked up.
 She finally decided to join another group and leave me with Dave, my excellent Amun ini guide.
 Finally, Dave wrote on his slate, “Have you had enough of Shaun the Sheep?”
-Onto the seahorses, we went.
+Onto the seahorses we went.
 In the end, I ended up with some excellent photos.
 Nothing like Alex’s masterpiece.
 But it’s a work in progress.

 By Marcio Curvello